 Long-term vision and ambition.
 Top-tier business schools aren’t looking for the next generation of mid-level managers.
 They seek to admit candidates who have the vision and ambition to really make an impact—on their companies, industries, societies, or even the world.
 While they certainly don’t expect every member of the class to become the next Mahatma Gandhi, Mother Theresa, or Martin Luther King, Jr., don’t be afraid to show ambition.
 The best long-term goals often stem from identifying current problems, issues, or pain-points in a company, industry, or society, and seeking to apply one’s skills to make an impact.
 These goals do not need to be overtly philanthropic: Some of the wealthiest individuals today identified pain points and solved them in a capitalist economy.
 However, showing the positive impact these goals can have can be valuable.
 Even if your long-term goals lie within the world’s favorite boogeyman, Wall Street finance, look for problems in the world that have been or could be solved with innovative financial solutions and tie your goals to using your skills to advancing such causes, rather than merely lining your own pockets.

-Location, location, location.
-When you click on the photo on Columbia’s website (www8.gsb.columbia.edu/programs/mba/admissions/application-requirements#5) you’ll be taken to a short YouTube video that talks about some of the opportunities that will be available to you as a Columbia Business School student – including New York immersion seminars, Master Classes, and school year internships.
-Instead of focusing solely on the social benefits of going to business school in New York City, we recommend that you show how you’ll take advantage of the unique offerings available at Columbia, specifically.
-We believe the admissions committee is using this essay question as a signaling device to show applicants that they believe their location is a key factor in choosing the school over others, but don’t make the mistake of lumping them in with their neighbor downtown.
+Get beyond professional.
+There are many opportunities that will be available to you as a Columbia Business School (CBS) student – including New York immersion seminars, Master Classes, and school year internships.
+Instead of focusing solely on the professional benefits of going to CBS, feel free to describe the social benefits.
+We recommend that you show how you’ll take advantage of the unique offerings available in New York City as well as at Columbia, specifically.
+If Columbia’s location in NYC is a key factor in choosing the school over others, don’t make the mistake of lumping them in with their neighbor downtown.
 Get to know more about Columbia’s close connections to the city, and talk about those in particular.